The bakery is all metals with) deep blue aprons and spotless white cloths.

 To me twenty-one is old age, because it is the oldest I have ever been, and my standards are high, because I have been taught that at any moment you might die and have to stand before God, ready for inspection.
 At sixteen, realizing my memory frighteningly disappearing I began taking notes, with date and time and later a flowing narrative, but always inevitably found them to the be the most dangerous acts possible.
 'Should've never let on I couldn't remember before the age of twelve.
 They pounced on their own to cover-up the horrific.
 For someone who has not put themselves first, to do so must seem the worst act.
 Once there sin seems silly; the sensibility to do no harm remains.
 It was on June 1st, 2004 at twenty-one years of age No one, nothing could cause me to forget self-defense.
 I was a mafia of one, instead of an army of one.
 Again the street signs shifted into ancient markings from cave walls, these moments so ancient, twenty-one never seemed so young before.

-By Dawn requiring her permission before someone could love her, I remain overly highly trained when it comes to women.
+By Dawn using her motherly love, or lack thereof, as a weapon, according to her approval, or disapproval, of her children's spirits, I remain overly highly trained when it comes to women.
 I notice the more I respect my father the freer I am from being like him.
 When I refrain from remembering Ray I always know I’m doing better than he did.
 When I see the world through Ray’s eyes I can make out the part that is him and the part that is my inheritance, a manhood connected to the male line but leaves the line untouched.
 It’s as if the male line were a huge path full of stories supposedly unwritten.
 When I stand in line I realize the stories are written, my blood so specific, the dead rise.
 It feels like murder to be consciously different, so certain of which stories are mine and which stories aren’t, certain This is manhood, as opposed to That.
 Biology tries to thwart me, but materialism seems too silly, regardless the wisdom gleaned from the senselessness of God’s Country.
 Intellect cannot do the job, nor written word, because information is arbitrary, lining up arbitrary habits while common sense is a perception humble enough to be a soul.
 Only love works, so only love makes sense.
 Being born already-loving your relatives must be the most dangerous way to be born.
 'Must be what they mean by innocence.
 I had thought my relatives' confidence and aggression meant they were highly intelligent and gifted, so I held to that standard.
 All along love wasn’t something I hadn’t earned yet, it was something stolen from me, thievery committed against me in a way I hadn’t been able to decode.